Why Your Legacy React Codebase Confuses AI Coding Agents

 The five patterns that confuse agents most

-In the codebase I audited, I measured these against the documented rules:
+In one of the codebases I audited — a 200k-LOC product with a five-year-old components/ tree — I measured these against the documented rules:

 | Stated rule | Actual count |